Course information

 *The Mental Health Workshop must be completed during years three or four.

-** Supervision hours are completed prior to qualification at a ratio 1:4, changing to 1:6 with agreement from the supervisor, after completion of 105 placement hours.
+** Supervision hours are completed prior to qualification at a ratio 1:4, changing to 1:6 with agreement from the supervisor, after completion of 150 placement hours.
 A minimum of 87.5 hours supervision required for the MSc.
 Ratio of 1:6 required within the first post-qualification year.
+With an additional minimum of 15hrs for the remaining 90 clinical hours required for UKCP registration, to be completed during the MSc or within 1 year post qualification.

 Entry requirements